finos/open-source-readiness/docs/bok/Activities/Level-3/Public-Development.md

 The biggest thing to remember about open source development is that it happens in the public sphere, in written text, with other humans.
 Text can be a challenging medium in which to interact with others.
 Tone and intent can be hard to communicate - emoji help.
 Language barriers often exist.
 For this reason it is important open source developers strive for clarity, compassion, and empathy in their communication.

 Many folks have written in depth on this topic.
-The following articles dig a bit deeper into the human side of open, collaborative development:
+The following resources dig deeper into the human side of open, collaborative development:

 * [Why the success of open source depends on empathy](https://opensource.com/article/21/2/open-source-empathy), by Bronagh Sorota
+* [Inclusive Open Source Community Orientation - LFC102](https://trainingportal.linuxfoundation.org/courses/inclusive-open-source-community-orientation-lfc102), a Linux Foundation training course
+* [Inclusive Strategies for Open Source - LFC 103](https://trainingportal.linuxfoundation.org/courses/inclusive-strategies-for-open-source-lfc103), a Linux Foundation training course

+### Publicly visible code

 Developers' interactions, including code pushed and conversations that happen in Issues and Pull Requests are visible to the world.

-### Publicly visible code

 A number of concerns come to mind when people think of publicly-visible code.
 Two of the most common may be summarized as: